rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - `I1-I17`, 17 instructions that take each one cycle to complete (finishes at `C2-C18`), and,
 - the last instruction `I18`, issued at `C18` requiring the result of all of them.

 The SM would issue an instruction per clock cycle, not one cycle would be wasted and only one warp would suffice.
 That means you can get good hardware usage even at low occupancy.
 More so than occupancy, this should be your metric: **Tune occupancy to maximize your hardware's usage**.
 The best occupancy is the one that leads to the biggest global memory throughput / best achieved Flops.
-So, open up `ncu`, refer to the SOL section, and experiment !
+So, open up `ncu`, refer to the SOL section, and experiment!

 ### Profiler diagnosis
 Let's look at  [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep) that shows an horrendous occupancy (we will understand why and how to fix it later).
 The issue is striking in the SOL section: